Medical Policy: 02.04.28

 necessity only if the benefit exists and no contract exclusions are applicable.
 This medical

 policy may not apply to FEP.
 Benefits are determined by the Federal Employee Program.

 This Medical Policy document describes the status of medical technology at the time the document

 was developed.
 Since that time, new technology may have emerged or new medical literature may

 have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific

 and medical literature becomes available.

-Gene expression profiling (GEP) assays have been developed and reported for use as prognostic markers in stage II colon cancer.
-These assays are intended to help identify those individuals who are at high risk for recurrent disease and would be good candidates for adjuvant therapy after surgery.
-Several GEP assays are available thru CLIA certified laboratories.
+Gene expression profiling (GEP) assays have been developed and reported for use as prognostic markers in stage 2 or stage 3 colon cancer.
+These assays are intended to help identify those individuals who are at high risk for recurrent disease and would be candidates for adjuvant tchemoherapy.
 The number of gene sequences explored vary depending upon the assay used and may range from as few as 5 to as many as several hundred.

-The five assays that are currently being marketed for use in the United States: ColonPRS®, Signal Genetics, New York, NY; Coloprint®, Agendia NV, Amsterdam, Netherlands; Genefx Colon®, Precision Therapeutics, Pittsburgh, PA; OncoDefender-CRC (colon and rectal cancer), Everist Genomics, Ann Arbor, MI; and Oncotype DX® Colon Cancer Test, Genomic Health, Inc., Redwood City, CA. Independent validation studies ranging in size from 33 to 1436 patients have been reported on these assays.
+Several assays are available in the United States: ColonPRS®, Signal Genetics, New York, NY; Coloprint®, Agendia NV, Amsterdam, Netherlands; Genefx Colon®, Precision Therapeutics, Pittsburgh, PA; OncoDefender-CRC (colon and rectal cancer), Everist Genomics, Ann Arbor, MI; and Oncotype DX® Colon Cancer Test, Genomic Health, Inc., Redwood City, CA. Independent validation studies ranging in size from 33 to 1436 patients have been reported on these assays.

 ColonPRS®: In 2010 Van Laar reported on a 163-gene expression test using data from 232 colon cancer patients across all stages of disease.
 ColonPRS® is being marketed as a research use only test and has specific warnings against clinical use.